kailash-manasarovar/statement/docs/timeline/2023/september.md

 - Well known feminists reach out to me to see if they can help.
 - I cannot be clear with them about what the Denia hackers are going to do because it is all suggestions from ramped up threats online.
-- They decide unilaterally I'm lying and not to be trusted.
+- They decide unilaterally I'm lying and that I'm not to be trusted.
-- One, in particular, upsets me enormously by telling me, "you're not being hacked", as if it's all in my mind.
+- One, in particular, upsets me enormously by telling me, "you're not being hacked", as if it's all in my mind or I'm lying.
+This was extraordinarily triggering.
-- I realize that feminists can be as misogynist as everyone else at that moment.
+- I realize that feminists are as misogynist as everyone else.
+I knew that anyway.
-- It was extremely upsetting and eyeopening.
+- Nevertheless, it was extremely upsetting and eyeopening.

 ## Arriving home

-- When I got home, an account had followed me, **kaka**, with a profile message that said: "For an immature boy, bad companions play a much greater role than good teachers."
+- When I get home, I see an account has followed me, **kaka**, with a profile message that said: "For an immature boy, bad companions play a much greater role than good teachers."

 ![Admission of guilt](../../content/images/admission%20of%20guilt.png)